“Most dance asks ‘what can my arm do’, whereas Hijikata asked, ‘what is my arm?'” – Tanya Calamoneri¹

-The upper and lower extremities have the capabilities of twisting.
-Rotate internally to maximum from shoulder to finger.
-Then allow the body to twist in order to find even more rotation.
+Something rotates your arm internally to the maximum from shoulder to finger.
+Then the body is allowed to twist in order to find even more rotation.
 Your extremity will wind up behind you.
 It will be the same as if somebody were twisting your arm (or a particular qualia if you found one).
 Your body follows.
 Do the same with external rotation.
 It is recommended to use expiration with internal rotation and inspiration with external rotation.
 See Figure 8.1 and 8.2.

 Exercise 1: Upper Extremity Alternating Twist (Single Arm)